neon-iot/sdrcomsys/README.md

 Throughout the course, attendees will learn by solving problems, whether from the academic field (such as degree or PhD thesis), as well as from the business field.

 ## The material of this course is available in Spanish and English
+The slides which contains the Lectures can be found in the "SLIDES" folder.
+The proposed schedule of the course can be found in the "DOCS" folder.

 ## Main topics
 The structure of the course is  :